-- 1. Depending on whether you are planting an individual tree, a hedgerow or a small area of woodland choose the correct stocking density and mark it out. - Use an appropriate hand tool to dig a hole for your tree. - Place the tree in the hole. - Push a stake into the ground next to your tree, close enough that it will fit - inside your tree guard.

-5. Put your tree guard over the tree and its stake and push well into the ground to prevent small mammals such as voles from getting underneath to eat the base of your tree.
+- 1.Depending on whether you are planting an individual tree, a hedgerow or a small area of woodland choose the correct stocking density and mark it out with canes where your trees will go. - 2.Use an appropriate hand tool to dig a hole for your tree. - 3.
+Place the tree in the hole. - 4.
+Push a stake into the ground next to your tree, close enough that it will fit inside your tree guard. - 5.Put your tree guard over the tree and its stake and push well into the ground to prevent small mammals such as voles from getting underneath to eat the base of your tree.